 Duterte's youngest son denied his dad will build up an autocracy as put out by his pundits and said they don't have a clue about the genuine man behind the persona as he does.

-"They say he is a tyrant.
-They say that he will declare military law.
-They say that he is a killer.
-On the off chance that that is genuine then I more likely than not been raised by an alternate individual on the grounds that the Rodrigo Duterte that I know instructed me to go out and share my favors," the Philippine Daily Inquirer cited him as saying.
+"They say he is a dictator.
+They say that if he wins the presidency, he will declare martial law.
+They say that he is a murderer.
+If that is true then I must have been raised by a different person because the Rodrigo Duterte that I know told me to go out and share my blessings," the Philippine Daily Inquirer cited him as saying.

 As indicated by the younger Duterte, his dad will provide Filipinos a superior future and to rouse them to help each other — particularly poor people.